-The global tiger population got a boost, Greenland banned oil exploration, and Team GB announced its first Muslim flagbearer, plus more positive news
+The global tiger population got a boost, Greenland banned oil exploration, and Team GB announced its first Muslim flagbearer, plus more stories of progress

 An Indian national park that was ravaged by poachers 20 years ago had some positive news this week: its tiger population has bounced back from zero to 48 in two decades.